MohamedAbdAlghfar/Ecommerce_amazon/README.md

 # Multi-Vendor Ecommerce Project - API Documentation

-This is a multi-vendor ecommerce project that consists of various components developed by two developers: Abdullah Omar and Mohammed Abdelghafar.
+This is a multi-vendor ecommerce project that consists of various components **developed** by two developers: Abdullah Omar and Mohammed Abdelghafar.

-## <span style="color: blue;">Abdullah Omar's Part</span>
+## **Abdullah Omar's Part**

 ### Client Side